M38 Underwater Ventilating System

 6. Fuel tank vent

-The fuel tank is vented by a copper line that runs from the top of the fuel tank to the tee fitting on the rear of the air filter housing.
+The fuel tank is vented by a copper line that runs from the top of the fuel tank to the rear of the air filter housing.
 The fuel tank is equipped with a pressure relief valve that will permit pressure to build up in the tank to a maximum of 4 psi.
 The cap is a solid-type pressure cap designed for use only with this vehicle and should not be interchanged with the vented-type pressure cap, used with 3/4-ton trucks, which open and release excess pressure.
 The solid-type cap used with truck M38 has a cup about 3-1/2 inches in diameter, inside of the shell, with a rivet in the center of the cup and a safety chain riveted about 1 inch off center.
 The cap used on the truck M38 is marked with embossed letters or decalcomania with the word pressurized and instructions to open slowly.

 7. Master cylinder vent